 God’s careless splatters.

-His workshop turned out a great many replicas of his paintings, but his work was so personal that his influence was slight, his only followers of note being his son Jorge Manuel Theotocopouli and Luis Tristán.
-Interest in his art revived at the end of the 19th century, and with the development of Expressionism in the 20th century he came into his own.
+El Greco’s work was very personal so his influence was slight.
+His only followers of note were his son Jorge Manuel Theotocopouli and Luis Tristán.
+Towards the end of the 19th century there was a revived interest in El Greco’s art, and with the development of Expressionism in the 20th century he came into his own.

 The strangeness of his art has inspired various theories, for example, that he was mad or suffered from astigmatism, but his rapturous paintings make complete sense as an expression of the religious fervor of his adopted country.